Hicham Miftah

 Hicham Muolaij Miftah (born 3 June 1980 in Morocco) is a Moroccan-Italian association football coach and retired player.

-Playing creer
+Playing career

 Born in Morocco, Miftah moved with his family to Italy at the age of 8.

 In 1999-2000, Miftah scored 17 goals for A.S.
 Pizzighettone in the Italian fourth division, which he claimed was the turning point of his career.

 During 2003-04, Miftah played for Calcio Catania in the Italian second division, his only time playing above the third division.
 In 2019, he said, "At the time I was a bit bright with a strong character, I didn't accept certain behaviours, but now, years later, I admit I was wrong.
 In football, you have to close your mouth and pedal".

 Coaching career

 After retiring as a player, Miftah took on a coaching career.
 He started as a youth coach for Pergolettese and then Reggiana, then switching into women's football as a coach for Ravenna Femminile.

 Miftah successively joined Simone Banchieri's staff at Messina as a technical collaborator from January to April 2025.